-In 2014, we entered into a \$2.0 billion revolving credit facility which expires in 2019.
+We maintain a \$2.0 billion revolving credit facility which expires in 2021.
 This facility, currently unused, supports our commercial paper program, and would provide liquidity in the event our access to the commercial paper markets is unavailable for any reason.